Laem Chabang: Climate

 Laem Chabang city has a tropical savanna climate (Köppen climate classification category Aw).
 Winters are dry and warm.
 Temperatures rise until May.
 Monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
 Weather station Laem Chabang, climate data from 1981 to 2010: The maximum temperature is 39.0 °C in January and the minimum temperature is 14.0 °C in December.
 The maximum average temperature is 33.3 °C in April and the minimum average temperature is 22.0 °C in December.
-Annual rainfall is 1,151 millimeter (45.3 inch).
+Annual rainfall is 1,151 millimeters (45.3 inches).

 Administration

-The administration of Laem Chabang city municipality is responsible for an land area that covers 88.59 km2 of which 72.56 km2 in Si Racha district, Chonburi province (82%) and 16.03 km2 in Bang Lamung district, Chonburi province (18%).
+The administration of Laem Chabang city municipality is responsible for a land area that covers 88.59 km2 of which 72.56 km2 in Si Racha district, Chonburi province (82%) and 16.03 km2 in Bang Lamung district, Chonburi province (18%).
 Consists of five subdistricts, 24 villages, 88,271 people in 79,703 households (following House Registration Office).

 The latent population, who came to work in various establishments, without moving house registration is approximately 60,000 people.